When is the next full moon in the UK: the 2025 full moon calendar

 Why does the Full Moon occur in the middle of the day?

-In fact, this astronomical event may occur at any time of the day (as can be seen from the tables), depending on the position of our satellite and Earth relative to the Sun and your geographic location on Earth at the current moment in time.
-For example, a Full Moon that occurs in one time zone may occur at a different time of day or night in another time zone.
+This astronomical event may occur at any time of the day (as seen from the table), depending on the position of our satellite and Earth relative to the Sun and your geographic location on Earth at the current moment in time.
+For example, a Full Moon that occurs in one-time zone may occur at a different time of day or night in another time zone.
 If the Full Moon rises while the Sun has not yet set, it is called a “Daytime Full Moon.”
 Conversely, if it rises after sunset, then it is a “Night Full Moon.”

 Is it possible to see the Full Moon during the day?